Rescue & Adoption

 Steps to Prepare Your Home

 - Designate a Safe Space: Set up a quiet, comfortable area with a dog bed or crate where your dog can retreat to rest and feel secure.
 This space should be away from heavy household traffic and loud noises.
-Consider placing familiar-smelling items like a blanket or old t-shirt.
-Providing a consistent safe space helps your rescue dog build confidence. (dogstrust.org.uk)
+Consider placing familiar-smelling items like a blanket or an old t-shirt with your scent to provide comfort.
+Providing a consistent safe space helps your rescue dog build confidence and feel secure in their new environment. (dogstrust.org.uk)

-- Gather Essential Supplies: Have necessary items ready, including food and water bowls, high-quality dog food (ask the shelter for their current diet to ease transition), a secure collar with ID tags, leash, toys that encourage mental stimulation, grooming tools, and waste bags.
-If training pads or calming aids are recommended by your vet or rescue center, include those.
-This helps avoid stressful last-minute runs to the store. (spotpet.com)
+- Gather Essential Supplies: Have necessary items ready before bringing your dog home.
+This includes food and water bowls, high-quality dog food (consult the shelter about their current diet to ease transition), a secure collar with ID tags, leash, toys to encourage mental stimulation, grooming tools, waste bags, and crate or bedding.
+If your veterinarian or rescue center recommends training pads, calming aids, or supplements, have these available.
+Being fully prepared helps avoid stressful last-minute store trips. (spotpet.com)

-- Dog-proof Your Home: Remove or secure items that could be hazardous or tempting for chewing, such as electrical cords, toxic plants, chemicals, medications, and small objects.
-Check areas accessible to the dog, including under furniture, and secure trash bins.
-Consider baby gates to block off unsafe zones.
-This protects your dog and keeps your home safe. (ask.com)
+- Dog-proof Your Home: Remove or secure items that could be hazardous or tempting to chew, such as electrical cords, toxic plants, chemicals, medications, and small objects.
+Check spots accessible to your dog, including under furniture, and secure trash bins.
+Consider using baby gates or closed doors to block unsafe areas.
+This not only protects your dog but also prevents damage to your belongings. (ask.com)

-- Establish House Rules Ahead of Time: Decide on boundaries such as off-limit rooms or furniture to provide consistency, reducing stress and confusion for your dog.
-Inform all household members about these rules to maintain uniformity.
-Consistent commands and routines help your dog understand expectations and feel secure. (dogstrust.org.uk)
+- Establish House Rules Ahead of Time: Decide on boundaries such as off-limit rooms, furniture rules, and designated potty areas.
+Inform all household members about these rules to maintain consistency.
+Consistent commands, routines, and expectations help your dog understand their new home dynamics and feel secure.
+Avoid sudden changes in rules which can confuse your dog. (dogstrust.org.uk)

-- Plan for Initial Health Care: Arrange for a veterinary examination soon after adoption to identify any health issues, update vaccinations, discuss flea/tick prevention, and assess dietary needs.
-Early health intervention is critical for a smooth transition. (spotpet.com)
+- Plan for Initial Health Care: Schedule a veterinary examination soon after adoption to identify any existing health issues, update vaccinations, discuss flea and tick prevention, and assess dietary or behavioral needs.
+Early intervention supports a smoother transition and helps set long-term care plans.
+Keep medical records from the shelter handy for the vet. (spotpet.com)